davepar/gcalendarsync/README.md

 That's it.
 Start entering and modifying events.
 You can add extra columns, and they'll be ignored.

 Multi-day all-day events must have one entry for each day.
 This is a limitation of Calendar.
+An alternative is to create a regular event that spans multiple days, e.g. 3/1/2016 00:00 to 3/3/2016 23:59.

 ## How to Sync

 In the spreadsheet, look for a "Calendar Sync" menu and choose "Update Calendar".
-The first time you run it, a dialog will pop up asking for permissions to edit the calendar and spreadsheet.
+The first time you run it, a dialog will pop up asking for authorization to manage the calendar and spreadsheet.
 Depending on the number of changes, the script runs in a couple seconds to a couple of minutes.

 ## Troubleshooting